Healthy Peanut Butter Cookies

 To make the oat flour, add 1 cups of oats to a blender or food processor and pulse for about 30 seconds or until crumbly.
 It doesn’t have to be super fine.

-Now if you’ll excuse me, I’m going to go enjoy one of these deliciously chewy peanut butter cookies!
+Now if you’ll excuse me, my sweet tooth and I are going to go enjoy one of these deliciously chewy peanut butter cookies!

-Looking for other healthy cookie recipes?
+Looking for other dairy free cookie recipes?
 Try these oatmeal chocolate chip cookies!

 Or if you’re in the mood for a chocolate dessert, try these gluten-free almond flour brownies!